Mapping Your Permaculture Homestead

-To illustrate, literally, why it’s helpful to map our your permaculture homestead, I’m sharing a couple overhead maps I made for my novel.
+To illustrate, literally, why mapping your permaculture homestead is helpful, I’m sharing a couple of overhead maps I made for my novel.
 These are floorplans for The Egg, the fictional off-campus geodesic dome that my college-aged characters turn into a commune in We Can Save Us All.
 They’re not particularly well-drawn or architecturally rigorous or, like, good.
 But they also weren’t meant to be shared (we briefly debated having an illustrator spruce these up and include them in the front section of the book, Tolkien-style).

 Primarily, they were tools I used to help understand the space my characters occupied, and how they might move through it.